-So, the first thing we recommend you do is to test your path.
+The first thing we recommend you do is to prove your path.
 I test my path regularly.
-See if your path will make you the person who leaves a positive mark on this world.
-Follow the links to find out how to test your path and how to find a just and verdant belief system.
-This one of the best things that you can do to ensure you get where you want to go in your spiritual work.
+See if your spiritual direction will make you the person who leaves a positive mark on this world.
+Testing is how to find a just and verdant belief system.
+It is the only way to get where you want to go in your spiritual work.

 We also recommend you use the practical strategy of using emotional checks.
-This is a proven strategy to help you stay on track and keep your emotional equilibrium.
+It’s a proven strategy to help you stay on track and keep you clear-headed.
 It is essential when you walk on the sacred ground of your worldview.

 2) Question the Cultural Narrative

 Next, become like a child.
 Learn to ask questions again.
-If you ask any pastor, preacher, or priest they will tell you that young children ask the toughest questions.
-Many a Sunday school teacher learns to lose their faith because of the insightful questions of children.
-If God is all-powerful why doesn’t he just kill Satan?
+If you ask any pastor, preacher, or priest, they will tell you that young children ask the most challenging questions.
+Many a Sunday school teacher learns to lose their faith because of children’s insightful questions.
+If God is all-powerful, why doesn’t he just kill Satan?
 Why are there so many versions of our perfect religion?
 If God is love and forgives everyone, why did he create Hell?

 So, learn to question the cultural narrative.
-If you were indoctrinated into your religion as a child it was not your fault.
+If you are a victim of systematic indoctrination as a child, it is not your fault.
 However, as an adult, it is your responsibility to correct this negative programming.
 Otherwise, you will perpetuate negative prejudice and bias.

 3) Focus On Consciousness Development

 The best thing that you can do is become a better person.
 The world needs people able to think and solve problems.
 It’s good for you and the world.
 So, focus on developing and developing your awareness.
 Find tools to enhance your ability to learn and to think critically.
 Find teachers that show ways to expand your awareness and investigate higher states.
 Don’t fall into the trap of becoming a follower.